 Search Console's Pages report shows 404s Google has already found, but only for URLs it has crawled, and it won't show outbound broken links at all.
 A crawler checks every link on every page in a single pass.
 Run the Kalenux broken link checker to list each broken link alongside the exact source page it appears on, so you know where to make the edit.

-A 404 returned for a URL that genuinely doesn't exist is correct and expected — that's the right status code.
-What's bad is linking to that 404 from your own pages, or having important pages return 404 after a migration.
-A well-designed 404 page that offers navigation and search helps users recover; just make sure real content isn't accidentally returning 404.
+A 404 returned for a URL that genuinely doesn't exist is correct and expected, that's the right status code, and a site with zero 404s is not a goal worth chasing.
+What's bad is linking to that 404 from your own pages, or having important pages return 404 after a migration when they should have been redirected.

-They don't waste your crawl budget the way internal ones do, but they hurt user trust and signal stale content.
-They're worth a periodic clean-up, especially on older articles where cited sources rot over time.
+Broken outbound links don't waste your crawl budget the way internal ones do, because those requests land on someone else's server.
+They do erode user trust and signal stale content, which is the part that affects how your pages are judged.
+They're worth a periodic clean-up, especially on older articles where cited sources rot over time as publishers move, restructure, or shut down.

-Re-crawl after every deploy and on a regular schedule.
-Kalenux SEO Audit crawls your whole site against every link check — broken internal links, links to broken pages, malformed URLs and more — and tracks them over time so a regression shows up as soon as it ships.
+Re-crawl after every deploy and on a regular schedule, because broken links are introduced by changes rather than appearing on their own.
+A rename, a deleted category, or a template edit can create hundreds at once, and the sooner you catch it the smaller the cleanup.
+Kalenux SEO Audit crawls your whole site against every link check: broken internal links, links to broken pages, malformed URLs and more, and tracks them over time so a regression shows up as soon as it ships.

 Free to start.
 Crawl your whole site and get each broken link mapped to the exact page it's on.